-BDSM is a quite a broad term, but it comes down to consenting adults who enjoy expressing their sexuality through the practices of bondage, discipline, domination, submission, sadism, masochism and/or sadomasochism.
+BDSM is quite a broad term, but it comes down to consenting adults who enjoy expressing their sexuality through the practices of bondage, discipline, domination, submission, and/or sadomasochism.
 It may sound rough, but trust, consideration and mutual respect are the cornerstones of the BDSM community.
 Remember, BDSM can be pretty hardcore, or a soft act of love.
-The different parts of BDSM can be mixed, switched depending on mood, partner and context.
+The different parts of BDSM can be mixed, switched depending on mood, partner, and context.

 BDSM is often associated with fetishism, an example would be the leather scene.
 In various sexual subcultures BDSM plays an important role.
 It is absolutely possible to have a hot BDSM experience whilst having safer sex.
 Here we will talk about a few aspects of BDSM and how you can have safer and hotter BDSM sex.

 Tie me up, tie me down!

 Tying somebody or restraining them in the context of sex is the basic definition of bondage.
 Using ropes, shackles, chains, locks, plastic wrap or other means, sexual bondage generally involves restricting your partner’s freedom of movement.
 Sometimes a more symbolic bondage might get you off.
 Maybe try using thin cotton thread?
 Feeling helpless and vulnerable in safe hands can be heavenly.
 Likewise, playing the dominant role can be hot too.